List of Ravenloft characters: Ezmerelda d'Avenir

 d'Avenir is featured in the cover art of the sourcebook Van Richten's Guide to Ravenloft (2021) and contributes to the book's fictional marginalia along with van Richten and the Weathermay-Foxgrove Twins.
 Her backstory is also greatly retconned – she is no longer a member of the Vistani but instead her family posed as Vistani to prey upon people, however, d'Avenir then leaves her family to join the Vistani.
 While she travelled with the Vistani people, she didn't find belonging.
 She also chooses to go by Ez instead of her full name.
 Eventually, d'Avenir joins a group "of adventurers led by her mentor, Rudolph van Richten," who she views as "a loving, found family".
 The group then falls apart over the clashes of personality between d'Avenir and her mentor and "a great misunderstanding".
 Charlie Hall, for Polygon, highlighted, "rather than a misguided loner, Ez is now a person searching for peace. [...]
 She wanders the multiverse fighting evil, searching for her family once again. [...]
 For a character with such a sordid history, I was pleased to see these changes in Van Richten’s Guide to Ravenloft.
 Ez still gets a tragic backstory, still gets to be a skilled monster hunter and fearsome in her own right.
 But she’s no longer wrapped up in the racist caricature that the Vistani were originally written to be, and she has been gifted with far more agency than ever before.
 It feels like Ez is now someone capable of overcoming evil in all its forms".

+The upcoming four-issue limited series comic Dungeons & Dragons: Ravenloft (2026), by writer Amy Chu and artist Ariela Kristantina, will focus on Ez D'Avenir and the Darklord Viktra Mordenheim.